Maui Dolphins: 3 Species You Might See on a Snorkel Tour

 Bottlenose Dolphins 101

-Bottlenose Dolphins are the dolphins most people picture—robust body, curved dorsal fin, and friendly grin.
+Bottlenose Dolphins are the dolphins most people picture: robust bodies, curved dorsal fins, and friendly grins.
 Bottlenose dolphins living in Hawaiian waters have adapted to both shallow bays and deeper offshore areas.
 This gives snorkelers a chance to see them in different habitats.

-In Maui Nui (Maui, Lānaʻi, Molokaʻi, and Kahoʻolawe), research teams have documented resident, island‑associated groups that spend a lot of time in waters less than 500 meters deep.
+In Maui Nui (Maui, Lānaʻi, Molokaʻi, and Kahoʻolawe), research teams have documented resident, island‑associated groups that spend much of their time in waters less than 500 meters deep.
 That’s one reason guests sometimes see them during the boat ride to and from snorkel sites.

 Their curious nature makes common bottlenose dolphins a favorite among snorkelers and boaters.
 These dolphins are known to ride the bow waves of boats, leaping gracefully alongside as if they’re showing off for their human audience.